 Ginger (Zingiber Officinalis)

 Ginger root is in the same family as turmeric, the spice and medicine used and known about in Asian, Indian and Arabic cultures for thousands of years.
 Ginger is well known as a digestive aid for upset stomach and nausea, but some lesser known benefits include more serious conditions such as osteoarthritis and even cancer.
 The health promoting perspective of ginger is attributed to its rich phytochemistry gingerols the bioactive molecules found in ginger have shown antioxidant capacity in several studies.
-Holistic practitioners have been recommending this powerful root into the diets of pets with specific conditions, as well as for general health maintenance.
+Holistic practitioners have long been recommending this powerful root into the diets of pets with specific conditions, as well as for general health maintenance.
 Ginger has been used to treat pets for nausea, bloat, arthritis, heartworm and even cancer, by no means a full list of it beneficial properties, its anti-inflammatory and anti-oxidative properties help control the process of aging, and furthermore its antimicrobial, antifungal properties can help in the treatment of infectious diseases.
 Ginger is almost completely safe.
 In exceedingly rare cases, it is possible to experience an allergic reaction associated with anaphylactic shock.
 Obviously, if that occurs, you should not attempt to administer it again.

 Milk thistle (Silybum marianum)